Allan's Paperweights

 2020

 Vasart / Lassman Millefiori Paperweight Handle Bottle Opener with Original Box. circa 1950s-1960s.
-The firm of Lassman & Co. designed and produced this bottle opener opener and a variety of other useful objects during the 1950s and 1960s.
+The firm of Lassman & Co. designed and produced this bottle opener and a variety of other useful objects during the 1950s and 1960s.
 The attractive millefiori paperweight handle was made by the Ysart family of Scotland under the Vasart label.
 The handle has a concentric design on a rust colored ground that matches the setup and canes of other Vasart paperweights.
 The chrome plated opener was made by Lassman and the assembly was also done by them.
 This item comes with its original box and celluloid cover.
 The box is fabric lined (the original advertisements said "silk lined") with elastics to hold the bottle opener in place.
 A rare find for collectors of barware and Scottish paperweights.

 The maker of this item was Lassman & Co. located in the Kilburn area of North London.
 Samuel Lassman purchased the paperweight handles from George Dunlop's Pirelli Glass in London.
 Pirelli obtained them from Vasart.
 Pirelli also took some assembled inventory back from Lassman and sold the barware items under the Pirelli label.
 Pirelli also included the line in their 1959 catalog.
 For more information, see my web page on Lassman & Co. or the article by Angela Bowey and Allan Port “Pirelli, Vasart and the Ysart Family” in the Paperweight Collectors Association Annual Bulletin 2015.
 A complete set of similar objects can be found at this link.